 Health experts recommend that individuals learn their sickle cell trait status and consult their medical provider on what it means for them.
 It is estimated that about 1 in 13 Black or African American babies in the U.S. is born with sickle cell trait, which means they have inherited the sickle cell gene from one of their parents.

 Yes!
-Individuals with sickle cell trait are eligible – and encouraged – to donate blood.
+Individuals with sickle cell trait are eligible – and encouraged – to donate platelets or plasma to help those in need of lifesaving blood, including cancer patients and burn victims.

 In the United States, an estimated 100,000 people of various racial and ethnic backgrounds have sickle cell disease, with the majority being of African descent.
 Compatible blood transfusions are crucial to helping those patients in need.
 Blood from individuals of the same race or similar ethnicity is more likely to be compatible.